 Quick and easy recipes from acclaimed British chef Jamie Oliver.
 5 Ingredients.
 Continue reading “New Nonfiction Roundup – January 2019”

 December’s not just about the holidays.
 Enjoy these nonfiction titles being released this month.

 Gaston Dorren explores the twenty most widely spoken languages in the world, which accounts for half of the Earth’s population.
 Babel.

 Fidel Bafilemba and John Prendergast consider the impact of five decades of exploitation of the Democratic Republic of Congo.
 Congo Stories.
 Continue reading “New Nonfiction Roundup – December 2018”

-11/6: Born to Be Posthumous.
 Edward Gorey’s macabre stories and illustrations have influenced Tim Burton, Neil Gaiman and Lemony Snicket, and Mark Dery’s biography looks at the eccentric author’s private life.
+Born to Be Posthumous.

 .
 Andrew Roberts chronicles the life of Winston Churchill; extensive new content make this a standout biography of the one of the twentieth century’s foremost leaders.
 Churchill

 Baking during the holidays?
 The latest entry from Zoë François and Jeff Hertzberg present 100 quick and easy bread recipes from around the world.
 Holiday & Celebration Bread in Five Minutes a Day.
 Continue reading “New Nonfiction Roundup – November 2018”